ad-freiburg/qlever/docs/advanced_features.md

 [here](docs/sparql_plus_text.md).

 QLever also supports efficient SPARQL autocompletion.
-For example, the following query yields a list of all predicates associated with persons in the knowledge base, ordered by the number of persons which have that predicate.
+For example, the following query yields a list of all predicates associated with people in the knowledge base, ordered by the number of people which have that predicate.

     SELECT ?predicate (COUNT(?predicate) as ?count) WHERE {
       ?x <is-a> <Person> .